 One of the best ways to do this is to add a number of “Calls to Action” (CTAs) around your website to offer something for the visitor to do in order to learn more.
 Perhaps you have an ebook with even more information pertaining to a blog topic or perhaps you offer a Free Consultation for visitors to reach out and set up a call?
 The key to creating a successful Content Plan is that it must address each stage of the Buyers’ Journey for each of your Personas.
 Don’t just write about one type of content and leave it at that.
 Look at your content and make sure you have content for the Awareness stage, Consideration stage and Decision Stage of the Buyers’ Journey

 The Buyers' Journey

-Other types of activity which can improve Conversion on your website are by using Pop Ups throughout the website to appear at specific times.
-Once again this will encourage website visitors to engage and in the process become a lead.
+Other types of activity which can improve Conversion on a website are by using Pop Ups throughout your website to appear at specific times.
+Once again this will encourage website visitors to engage and 'hopefully' during the process become a lead.

 Conversational Marketing initiatives can also be a useful way to stimulate engagement through either an Online Chat or by building a Chatbot for your website.